 PhD, University of Victoria

-Memory Compensation, Cognitive Neurogenetics and Aging, Longitudinal Analyses
+Cognitive Aging; Longitudinal Analyses

 Dr. de Frias earned her master's degree in Human Development and Family Studies at The Pennsylvania State University and her doctoral degree in Psychology (Lifespan Development and Aging) at the University of Victoria.
 She received a postdoctoral fellowship award from the Canadian Institutes of Health Research (CIHR)-Institute of Aging which was held at Stockholm University/Karolinska Institute and at the University of Alberta.
 Dr. de Frias is an Assistant Professor in the School of Behavioral and Brain Sciences at The University of Texas at Dallas.

 My research examines individual differences in healthy aging.
 I apply advanced multivariate and longitudinal analyses (structural equation modeling, latent growth curve modeling) to understand developmental processes.
-My specific areas of research interest include:

 de Frias, C. M., Dixon, R. A., & Camicioli, R. (2012).
 Neurocognitive inconsistency in Parkinson's disease with and without dementia: An 18-month prospective cohort study.
 Journal of the International Neuropsychological Society, 18, 764-772.